nandolopez/OpenKWRTool/README.md

 ### Used technologies
 - Vue + Nuxt: this is for make modular the app each one develop and add his own app storing in "modules" directory
-- Tailwindcss: for the gui.
+- Tailwindcss: for the gui structure and links .
-- Vuestic
-- Iconify
+- Vuestic: GUI Elements